afa7789/SnakeWent/README.md

 # SnakeWent
 This Project is a Portfolio one, implementing a basic Golang version of the [Snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) on the command line.

+[The other Arthur](github.com/arthur404dev) helped me with the go mod init, this was my first golang code, so don't notice it kindda SUCKS. hahaha

 :exclamation: :warning: Disclaimer: This go code is not supposed to behave like the above. it is a gif of the older game

 ![Alt Text](resources/snakeCropped.gif)